How to Tell if Your Fire Extinguisher Has Expired

 When was the fire extinguisher last serviced?

-The first thing to look for is the condition of the fire extinguisher.
-Then, check the service label to see if it has been serviced at the correct intervals - in most cases this will be annually.
-Damage, rust and corrosion are indicators that the unit should be replaced.
+The first thing to look for is the condition of the fire extinguisher itself.
+Next, check the service label to see if it has been serviced at the correct intervals.
+In most cases this will be annually.
+Damage, rust and corrosion are indicators that the unit has expired and should be replaced.

 If your fire extinguisher is either water, powder, or foam, they are due 5 years after first commissioning.
 If you have a CO2 extinguisher this will be due after 10 years.